hashicorp/consul-appd-extension/README.md

 All metrics reported by this extension will be found in the Metric Browser (Controller > Applications > Application > Metric Browser) under `Application Infrastructure Performance|Consul|Custom Metrics|statsd|consul` or `Application Infrastructure Performance|Consul|Custom Metrics|statsd|envoy`.
 For details of what each metric means, consult the [Consul Telemetry] guide.

 ## Custom dashboards
-This repository provides two custom dashboards to get you started on monitoring Consul in the `dashboards` folder.
+This repository provides two custom dashboards to get you started on monitoring Consul.
 They are located in the [dashboards] folder.
-To import the dasboards:
+To import the dashboards:

+> **NOTE:** You will need to change the value for the key `applicationName` within the templates to match your application name.

  1. Log into your AppDynamics controller.
 Select the **Dashboards & Reports** tab > **Dashboards** > **Import**.
  2. Upload the  `.json` dashboard file.

-Note: You will need to change the value for the key `applicationName` within the templates to macth your application name.

 ## Custom Health Rules
 AppDynamics CNS provides the ability to customize health rules, the policy statements that define triggers.
 Today health rules for Consul are created against the applications that are using its service discovery and service mesh so that the metrics for the application as well as Consul can be seen against particular applications in AppDynamics.
 Visit this [health rule guide] for more info.